kabelojunior10-afk/Trading-Strategy/README.md

 ##  About

-Developed and maintained by **Kabelo Junior Mosaka** at [Amare Capital Management (Pty) Ltd]() — a South African proprietary trading firm combining systematic strategies with discretionary expertise.
+Developed and maintained by **Kabelo Junior Mosaka**, a prop firm trader combining systematic strategies with discretionary expertise.

 ---